How Fitbit Location Data Can Be Used as Evidence

 Fitbit records allow wearers to look at their activity levels before and after a particular date.
 While physician records are highly relied upon, having a concrete way of supplementing the doctor’s opinion with data from a Fitbit can be invaluable.
 It is possible to show how active the plaintiff was before the accident down to the number of miles he or she walked daily.
 This can be compared to their activity level after the accident.
 On some occasions, an expert might be called in to discuss the meaning behind the Fitbit’s information.

-Watch YouTube Video: Digital Evidence Playing Larger Role Than Ever in Criminal Investigations.
-This video from WTNH News8 explains how the data of a Fitbit can help provide concrete evidence for criminal cases.Sacramento Pedestrian Accident Lawyers
+This video from WTNH News8 explains how the data of a Fitbit can help provide concrete evidence for criminal cases.Sacramento Pedestrian Accident Lawyer

 I’m Ed Smith, a Sacramento pedestrian accident lawyer.
 It is important to utilize every means of proving negligence in an accident, and trends in tracking devices are helping us achieve that end.
 If you have been injured while walking, you need an attorney who will make every effort to prove negligence and obtain the compensation you deserve.
 You can reach me by calling 916.921.6400 in the Sacramento area and (800) 404-5400 nationwide for free and friendly advice.
 You can also contact me online by using our contact us page on AutoAccident.com.